cheesecakeassassin/geek-text-bookstore-api/README.md

   ### Further Questions?

-  * If you have further questions, feel free to email one of us at one of the following addresss & we will get back to you as soon as we can: santasebastian@yahoo.com, tsain024@fiu.edu, sasha3295@yahoo.com, ksala046@fiu.edu, fsanta
+  * If you have further questions, feel free to email one of us at one of the following addresss & we will get back to you as soon as we can: santasebastian@yahoo.com, tsain024@fiu.edu, sasha3295@yahoo.com, ksala046@fiu.edu, fsanta076@fiu.edu, csanc236@fiu.edu